frontenddogma/web-development-glossary/manuscript/d.md

 : A computer program that runs as a background process, rather than being under the direct control of an interactive user.
 Traditionally, the process names of a daemon end with the letter “d”, for clarification that the process is in fact a daemon, and for differentiation between a daemon and a normal computer program.
 For example, syslogd is the daemon that implements the system logging facility, and sshd is a daemon that serves incoming SSH connections.&nbsp;[†](#w-daemon)

 Daily Scrum
 : A daily Scrum event, time-boxed to 15 minutes, in which a Scrum Development Team plans the next development day.
+A Daily Scrum is not necessarily a “stand-up.”

 Dark Mode
 : A color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background and is often discussed in terms of computer user interface design and web design.
 Light on dark color schemes require less energy to display on the most common display technologies.&nbsp;[†](#w-dark-mode)